John Sant'Ambrogio

-Sant’Ambrogio has played cello with the Saint Louis String Quartet, the Giavanni String Quartet, and Washington University's Eliot Trio.
+Sant’Ambrogio has played cello with the Saint Louis String Quartet, the Giovanni String Quartet, and Washington University's Eliot Trio.
 He was also principal cellist with the Casals Festival Orchestra in 1969 and 1970, and with the Grand Teton Music Festival, Jackson Hole, Wyoming, from 1980 to 1985.
 John has also been cellist with the Zimbler Sinfonietta, and was principal cello with the Boston Ballet Orchestra.
 He is a member of the Generation Gap Piano Trio with violinist Dmitri Pogorelov and pianist Judith Lynn Stillman.